 Most versions of the story point out how callous and malicious Oni could be.

-They use their brawns and apparent physical leverage to do that.
+They use their brawn and apparent physical leverage to do harm.

 While other times, they employ their powers to wreak disasters and spread disease.

 Moreover, as servants of Enma, the great ruler of hell, Oni are tasked to carry through punishments in the pit — some of which include “peeling off skins, crushing bones, and rendering other torments too horrible to describe“.

 Those tortures are reserved for corrupt sinners — those who are “wicked enough to enter Hell, but not wicked enough to become Oni”.

 It is believed that Oni were born as normal human beings.

 If a human grows to be utterly evil — beyond redemption — during the course of their lifetime, at the time of their death, they will be reincarnated as an Oni — cursed to roam and serve in one of the Buddhist Hells.

 On a more foreboding note, however, living humans can also transform into Oni if they are rotten enough to be one.